WebAssembly/component-model/design/mvp/Explainer.md

 language/convention.
 The highly-restricted character set ensures that capitalization is trivial and does not require consulting Unicode tables.

+Because some casing schemes (such as all-lowercase) would lead to clashes if two `label`s differed only in case, in all cases where "uniquness" is required between a set of names (viz., import/export names, record field labels, variant case labels, and function parameter/result names), two `label`s that differ only in case are considered equal and thus rejected.

 Components provide two options for naming exports, symmetric to the first two options for naming imports:
 * a **plain name** that leaves it up to the developer to "read the docs"